antoniosignore/order-axon-cqrs/README.md

 The Order is the root and all the operation related to the products are always referred to the father order.

+The scaling is matter of replicating the services even if automatic scaling fashion.

 ## Event driven and EventStore

 The framework selected to help us is the Axon framework produced by a Dutch company called AxonIQ.